SML0127/search-engine-worker/README.md

 # PSE-worker

-Engine(worker) code to crawling and parsing the product data of e-commerce sites.
+Engine(worker) code to crawl and parse the product data of e-commerce sites.